 All NEA member countries, whether or not they have nuclear power plants, are faced with appropriately managing non-nuclear radioactive waste produced through industrial, research and medical activities.
 Sources of such waste can include national laboratory and university research activities, used and lost industrial gauges and radiography sources, hospital nuclear medicine activities and in some circumstances, naturally occurring radioactive material (NORM) activities.
 Although many of these wastes are not long-lived, the shear variety of sources makes it difficult to generically assess their physical (e.g. volume, chemical form, mixed waste) or radiological (e.g. activity, half-life, concentration) characteristics.
 Additionally, the source-specific nature of these wastes poses questions and challenges to their regulatory and practical management at a national level.

-Presentations and discussions will address both technical aspects and national frameworks.
-Technical aspects will include:
+Presentations and discussions addressed both technical aspects and national frameworks.
+Technical aspects included:

-Taking into account the entire non-nuclear waste lifecycle, the workshop will cover planning and preparatory approaches for considering wastes at the very earliest stages, prior to or at the time of storage and disposal facility licencing.
-National framework aspects will include:
+Taking into account the entire non-nuclear waste lifecycle, the workshop covered planning and preparatory approaches for considering wastes at the very earliest stages, prior to or at the time of storage and disposal facility licencing.
+National framework aspects included:

-Participants will discuss challenges and opportunities in these important areas, including cross-border collaborative approaches for non-nuclear waste.
+Participants discussed challenges and opportunities in those important areas, including cross-border collaborative approaches for non-nuclear waste.

-The workshop will be held over 2.5 days as a series of plenary sessions.
-It will also include breakout discussions in smaller groups to concentrate on the more detailed discussions of the workshop objectives.
+The workshop was held over 2.5 days as a series of plenary sessions.
+It also included breakout discussions in smaller groups to concentrate on the more detailed discussions of the workshop objectives.

-The working language of the workshop will be English.
+The working language of the workshop was in English.

-We encourage participating organisations to sponsor young professionals to attend this conference, in particular to actively participate in breakout sessions.
-Special accommodation arrangements have been reserved for young professionals to facilitate their participation.
-Please send your nominations for young professionals to: with the subject "YP nomination" by 24 March 2017.
+Participating organisations were encouraged to sponsor young professionals to attend this conference, in particular to actively participate in breakout sessions.
+Special accommodation arrangements had been reserved for young professionals to facilitate their participation in the workshop.

 Istituto Nazionale di Fisica Nucleare